danainjax/Owl/README.md

 # README

-Xponent is my Flatiron Mod 3 Ruby on Rails Project.
+Owl is my Flatiron Mod 3 Ruby on Rails Project.

-It is a team application with the simple goal of being able to do more - together.
-(Xponent- to the nth power)
+It is a knowledge based articles app and also creates and tracks customer tickets.

-- Assign tasks to team members, or work a task
+- Assign customer tickets to team members, or work a ticket
-- Stay connected with an asynchronous message board function
-- See who's working, and what they are working on
-- Who needs help, how to add the power of Xponent to exceed customer Xpectations!
+- Look up common questions and get the info you need

 Created by: Dana Pughakoff
 Ponte Vedra, Florida, USA